- How do you reverse a singly linked list? How do you reverse a doubly linked list? Write a C program to do the same.

 tempnode2 = mergesort(tempnode2, size2);

-// Now merge the sorted lists back, let tempnode3 point to that new list.
+// Now merge the sorted lists back, let tempnode3 point to

 <CODE TO MERGE THE 2 LINKED LISTS BACK INTO A SINGLE